 One Easy Step

-If we find ourselves struggling with false guilt, we must be vigilant to give those lies over to Him in prayer before they further infiltrate our thinking, mood and actions.
+If we find ourselves struggling with false guilt, we must give those lies over to Him in prayer before they further infiltrate our thinking, mood and actions.
 Mommy Guilt has no place in thought life because those lies rob us of the benefits of having a relationship with Him.

 Here’s what that might look like:

 And yes, it’s just that simple.
-Obviously your prayer will sound different from mine but we have to repeatedly submit these lies over to God so He can give us clarity.
+Obviously your prayer will sound different from mine but we have to repeatedly give these lies over to God so He can give us clarity.
 As I mention in my guest post How To Cultivate The Habit of Prayer, this also helps us to improve our relationship with God since we communicate with Him more regularly.